robotnyc/vacation-mode-action/README.md

 # Vacation Mode JavaScript Action

-This action helps maintainers of open source projects go on vacation by limiting the interactions within a repository.
+This action helps maintainers of open source projects go on vacation by limiting community interactions within a repository.

 ## Usage

 1. Create an issue with a title that begins with "🌴" and contains "vacation".
 For example, "🌴 On vacation until 2020-09-19".
-1. Pin the issue when it's ready so the GitHub action can pick it up and so your community can clearly see that you are on vacation.
+1. Pin the issue so your community can clearly see that you are on vacation.
-1. Include a description/out-of-office note in the issue explaining to your users why their contributions will be limited.
+1. Include a description/out-of-office note in the issue explaining to your community why their interactions will be limited.
 See below for an example.

 _Dear community, as the maintainer of this project, I have put the repository in "vacation mode" so that I can take a much deserved break without worrying about tasks piling up while I'm recharging.
 I hope you can understand the need to take this action and not just "turn off notifications".
 Anyone who has experienced a company wide shutdown would understand, that it's much easier to disconnect from work when everyone does at the same time._